ITISFoundation/osparc-docs/d1.1-report/tech/parts/server-side.md

 **Cons:**

 - First trials shows a high level of communication with the server
-- Needs some heavy-lifting to get it up & running in container (c++ libs, build, ...)
+- Needs some heavy-lifting to get it up and running in container (c++ libs, build, ...)
 - TODO review ongoing

 ## Conclusions
-Currently these are our recommendation of a web-framework (in order):

-1. [flask]/[sanic]: preferred to develop the framework
-1. [express]: as prototype/mockup servers
-1. [wt] : keep an eye
+Based on our review, we think that the web-framework should be developed using [flask]/[sanic]. [express] could be used as prototype with/for mockup servers.
+Although we don’t at this moment recommend the use of [wt], it may be worth it to keep an eye on it.

 [express]: http://expressjs.com/
 [flask]: http://flask.pocoo.org/